Tanq16/cli-productivity-suite/README.md

 3. Auto-completion on command line
 4. Tmux with mouse and other quality of life improvements
 5. NvChad + NeoVIM for a flashy vim experience
-6. Nord theme for tmux and neovim
+6. Catppuccin theme for tmux and neovim

 </details>